 How Senior Living is Different Than a “Nursing Home”

-Seniors who are concerned about health conditions that limit their ability to live alone now or in the future may want to consider a community that offers assisted living services.
+Older adults who are concerned about health conditions that limit their ability to live alone now or in the future may want to consider a community that offers assisted living services.
 Here older adults can receive help with personal care and support with bathing, dressing, or managing medication as the need arises.
 Meals, social activities, housekeeping, and transportation are offered as well.
 Assisted living aims to keep seniors independent for as long as possible, but 24-hour support is available if needed or in the case of emergencies.
-The safety provided in an assisted living community gives adult children peace of mind.
+The safety provided in assisted living homes give adult children peace of mind.

 Transitioning from Independent Living to Assisted Living